Cupressus sempervirens: Cosmetic and medicinal uses

-While some studies show it has modern medicinal properties, it is most noted for uses in folk medicine, where the dried leaves of the plant are used to treat various ailments.
+While some studies show C. sempervirens has modern medicinal properties, it is most noted for uses in folk medicine, where the dried leaves of the plant are used to treat various ailments.
 In cosmetics, it is used as an astringent, for firming, as an anti-seborrheic, for anti-dandruff, for anti-aging and as a fragrance.
 It is also the traditional wood used for Italian harpsichords.